Starting a business is like embarking on a far journey. It requires adequate preparation to ensure success.

 15. What are my chances of succeeding in this business?
 With careful assessment using the questions in this article , you should be able to know if your business has good or slim chances of succeeding.
 Proper timing is vital in business start up.

 16. What is my motive for starting this business?
 It is better to start a business with the right motive.
-The right motive should include creating value for other and making money in return.
+The right motive should include creating value for others and making money in the process of creating value.

 19. Can I start this business part-time?
 Doing a business part-time will allow you to do other businesses.
 If the business won’t allow you enough time to do it part-time, then you should consider employing someone else to run the business for you.

 21. If this business fails to succeed, what contingency plans do I have?
 Don’t start a business with all the monies you have.
-You should have spare cash in case the business didn’t succeed.
+You should have some spare cash to fall back on in case the business did not succeed.

 23. What are my short-term and long-term goals?
-What level do I want this but to get to in 5 to 10 years down the line after starting the business?
+What level do I want this business to get to in a year’s time or in 5 to 10 years down the line after starting the business?
+You should have a mental picture of your expectations for the business at different stages.
+This will give you a direction and focus.
+This will help you to be accountable for your actions.

-25. What are the regulatory bodies that regulate my intended business and what are the requirements that I am supposed to meet?
+25. What are the regulatory bodies applicable to my intended business and what are the requirements that I am supposed to meet?
+You need to find out.
+This will help you to avoid defaulting on any of the laid down rules and regulations that may apply to your intended business.

 You need to carry out a critical assessment of your chances of achieving success in your intended business before going into it.
 You need to find out the success factors and major obstacles you might encounter and set out appropriate plan of action to address the obstacles.